-6.1 Procedures for accreditation of new programmes18
+6.1 Procedures for accreditation of new programmes20

-An institution that intends to offer a new programme, should apply to NCHE for accreditation of the programme.
-Apart from meeting NCHE's requirements for accreditation, the programme also has to meet the requirements of other statutory bodies, where applicable (for example, requirements set by statutory councils for professional programmes), before the programme can be offered.
-NCHE will perform its accreditation responsibilities with due recognition of the responsibilities of these stakeholders.
-NCHE will seek to establish cooperation agreements with statutory councils in order to streamline the accreditation process, and minimise the impact on institutions.
+An institution that intends to offer a new programme, should apply to the NCHE for accreditation of the programme.
+Apart from meeting the NCHE's requirements for accreditation, the programme also has to meet the requirements of other statutory bodies, where applicable (for example, requirements set by statutory councils for professional programmes), before the programme can be offered.21 The NCHE will perform its accreditation responsibilities with due recognition of the responsibilities of these stakeholders.
+The NCHE will seek to establish cooperation agreements with statutory councils in order to streamline the accreditation process, and minimise the impact on institutions.

-In the case of new programmes, the focus of the accreditation process is on evaluation of the programme's capacity or potential to meet NCHE's criteria within a specified period of time.
-New programmes that meet the criteria will be accredited by NCHE, in concurrence with the NQA.
+In the case of new programmes, the focus of the accreditation process is on evaluation of the programme's capacity or potential to meet the NCHE's criteria within a specified period of time.
+New programmes that meet the criteria will be accredited by the NCHE, in concurrence with the NQA.
 Institutions should indicate in their applications for accreditation how the criteria will be met, together with supporting evidence.

-The main procedures in the accreditation of new programmes are indicated below:20 a needs analysis has been conducted, and that the outcome thereof supports the introduction of the new programme.
+The main procedures in the accreditation of new programmes are indicated below:22